Minimum Spanning Tree Cycle Intersection Problem: Introduction

 The problem can be expressed as follows.
 Let $G$ be a graph and $T$ a spanning tree of $G$.
 Every edge $e \in G-T$ induces a cycle in $T \cup \{e\}$.
 The intersection of two distinct such cycles is the set of edges of $T$ that belong to both cycles.
 Consider the problem of finding a spanning tree that has the least number of such pairwise non-empty intersections.

-The problem arose while investigating a (yet unpublished) method for \emph{mesh deformation} in the area of \emph{digital geometry processing}, see \cite{Botsch:2010}.
-The method requires to solve a linear system and the sparsity of the matrix is related to the solution of this problem.

-The remaining of this section is dedicated to express the MSTCI problem in the context of well established theories to motivate other points of view.
+The remainder of this section is dedicated to express the problem in the context of the theory of \emph{cycle bases}, where it has a natural formulation, and to describe an application.
 Section 2 sets some notation and convenient definitions.
 In Section 3 the complete graph case is analyzed.
 Section 4 presents a variety of interesting properties, and a conjecture in the slightly general case of a graph (not necessarily complete) that admits a star spanning tree.
-Section 5 explores programatically the space of spanning trees to provide evidence that the conjecture is well posed.
+Section 5 explores programmatically the space of spanning trees to provide evidence that the conjecture is well posed.
 Section 6 collects the conclusions of the article.